 Entry Requirements

+- Be 16 years of age

+- Hold current membership of STA

-- Be 16 years of age - Hold the STA Level 2 Award in Teaching Swimming or acceptable equivalent.
+- Hold the STA Level 2 Award in Teaching Swimming or acceptable equivalent.
 (Please note the Swim England Level 1 Award in Aquatic Teaching is not an acceptable entry requirement).